darktable-org/dtdocs/content/darkroom/processing-modules/module-controls.md

 : ![bauhaus](./module-controls/bauhaus.png#w33)

 : A bent line extending from the triangular marker moves with your mouse.
 The closer your mouse pointer is to the triangular marker the coarser the control you have over the value; the further away from the triangular marker the finer your control.
-Left-click with your mouse to accept the new value and and hide the pop-up.
+Left-click with your mouse to accept the new value and hide the pop-up.

 : Alternatively you can type in a new value using your keyboard and commit by hitting the Enter key.
 You may even supply the new value in the form of an arithmetic expression which darktable will calculate for you -- the previous value is referenced as “x”.